Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 2. What needed to change to do this?

-# Challenge Five - Generate a JMeter Dashboard of the results

-The Azure Load Test service is currently in preview.
-The feature to generate JMeter dashboards has been disabled.

-Work out how you may generate the JMeter dashboard yourself.

-1. What do you need to do this?
-2. Can it be done interactively or does it need some command-line tools?

-# Challenge Six - Automate load testing in a GitHub Action
+# Challenge Five - Automate load testing in a GitHub Action

 You will need to think about:
 1. In which GitHub repository to run the action